| January 23, 1995 - North Jersey Herald & News by Cyril Tuohy

 rejected would have supported 2 and a half teaching positions and paid

-for converting the superintendent's and board secretary's offices into two
+for converting the superintendent's and board secretary's offices into

 small classrooms.
 The offices were to have been moved into a nearby